 Family benefits vary from one country to another.
-The country responsible for providing your benefits when you live in the EU, Iceland, Liechtenstein, Norway or Switzerland depends on your family's situation.
+The country responsible for providing your benefits when you live in the EU, Iceland, Liechtenstein, Norway, Switzerland or the United Kingdom depends on your family's situation.

 All your family lives in one country